trangnminh/real-estate-mgt/README.md

 # real-estate-mgt

 ## Note

-- Before publishing to GitHub, please run the command line in terminal: `git rm -r --cached src/main/resources/application.properties` and put `src/main/resources/application.properties` in `.gitignore` --> otherwise, people would know Phuong's Amazon key and can take advantage of it
+- Before publishing to GitHub, please run the command line in
+  terminal: `git rm -r --cached src/main/resources/application.properties` and put `src/main/resources/application.properties` in `.gitignore` --> otherwise, people would know Phuong's Amazon key and can take advantage of it
+- After pulling, copy the content of APPLICATION.MD in your `application.properties` (replace with local PSQL config)

 ## Changelogs

+### 17/12/2021 (Trang)

+- All endpoints for Rental and Payment work (get all, get one, get and upsert by rentalId, add, delete, update, sort & pagination)
+- **Weird POSTMAN issue:** after posting a new payment, getting all payments will show an ID and not the new Payment object; querying the new payment by ID and Rental still work as expected

 ### 16/12/2021 (Trang)

 - All endpoints for AppUser work (get all, get one, add, delete, update, search, sort & pagination)
 - All dates must use "yyyy-MM-dd" and all times must use "HH:mm"
 - Some endpoints in UserController have been deleted, please check them out

 ### 16/12/2021 (Phuong)

 - Added upload images using S3 bucket
 - Change type of attribute `description` in class House
 - when you need to run along with S3 bucket, please ask me about the secret key and access key